 |Education Level||Number of Grads|

-Who Is Getting an Other Legal Professions Degree?
+Who Is Getting a Bachelor’s Degree in Other Legal Professions?

-At the countrywide level, the racial distribution of other legal professions majors is as follows:
+At the countrywide level, the racial-ethnic distribution of other legal professions majors is as follows:

 Online Other Legal Professions Programs